• Skip to secondary menu

 Better Google Tasks Chrome Extension

-As long you have a Google account (gmail) you can use Better Google Tasks (and Google Tasks).
-My kids each have their own tablet, and gmail account so this is going to come in handy next year, more so for my older two.
+As long you have a Google account (Gmail) you can use Better Google Tasks (and Google Tasks).
+My kids each have their own tablet, and Gmail account so this is going to come in handy next year, more so for my older two.
 You can keep track of your daily tasks, organize multiple lists, and track important deadlines, and my favorite is that it synchronizes across all your devices, so your lists and tasks go with you, wherever you are.
-Perfect for on the go homeschoolers.
+Perfect for on-the-go homeschoolers.

 Grammarly Chrome Extension